ynput/OpenPype/website/docs/artist_ftrack.md

 ## Where to find API key
 - Your API key can be found in Ftrack.
 In the upper right corner of Ftrack click on the avatar, choose System settings.
+- You shouldn't need to use your personal API key if previous steps went through correctly

     ![ftrack-api](assets/ftrack/ftrack-api.png)